-Last Updated: 2019-02-27
+Last Updated: 2020-09-14

 Note: So far this is only a rough outline - an "epitome of the epitome"...

-Furthermore, for Aristotle the best activities are performed not for the sake of either enjoyment or advantage, but for the sake of what is beautifully right (καλός).
-This is true not only of particular actions, but more deeply at the level of your character, your way of being, your form of life.
-Following ancient Greek tradition, Aristotle distinguished between three fundamental kinds of goal (τέλος): a life of enjoyment, a life of community involvement, and a life of philosophical inquiry.
+Furthermore, for Aristotle the best activities are performed not for the sake of either enjoyment or advantage, but for the sake of what is admirably appropriate and beautifully right (καλός).
+This is true not only of particular actions, but more deeply at the level of your character, your way of being, your lifestyle (διαγωγή).
+Following ancient Greek tradition, Aristotle distinguished between three fundamental kinds of purpose (τέλος): a life of enjoyment, a life of community involvement, and a life of inquiry.
 Conspicuously absent from this list are ways of life that nowadays we consider valuable, such as professional engagement (say, being a doctor or starting a company) or creative achievement (say, being a writer or an artist).
 We might be able to broaden Aristotle's categories to include such pursuits, for instance by seeing how professionalism is a form of philanthropy and how creativity is a kind of inquiry.
 It also helps to look at Aristotle's three ways of life as a thought experiment: what would you do if you were financially independent?
 Would you have fun, serve your community, or try to learn as much as you can or even experience the divine aspects of reality?

 At the beginning of his Eudemian Ethics, Aristotle says that not having a plan for your life is the height of foolishness.
 By contrast, the height of wisdom is knowing what kind of life you want to craft for yourself — who you want to be, with whom you want to share your life, what you want to learn and achieve, and how to cultivate the best within you.
-Even though reflection on Aristotle's deep insights into the human experience can provide wonderful guidance in that endeavor, in the end the task (ἔργον) of crafting a life well lived is up to you.
+Even though reflection on Aristotle's deep insights into the human experience can provide invaluable guidance in that endeavor, in the end the task (ἔργον) of crafting a life well lived is up to you.

 Peter Saint-Andre > Writings > Aristotle